Silicon Nitride MOMS Oscillator for Room Temperature Quantum Optomechanics

 Author(s)

-B Morana (TU Delft - Electronic Components, Technology and Materials)
+Bruno Morana (TU Delft - Electronic Components, Technology and Materials)

-Antonio Borrielli (Institute of Materials for Electronics and Magnetism, Nanoscience-Trento-FBK Division)
+Antonio Borrielli (Institute of Materials for Electronics and Magnetism - Nanoscience-Trento-FBK Division)

 Francesco Marin (University of Florence, Istituto Nazionale di Ottica, Consiglio Nazionale delle Ricerche)

-G. Pandraud (TU Delft - Photovoltaic Materials and Devices)
+Gregory Pandraud (TU Delft - Photovoltaic Materials and Devices)

-Giovanni A. Prodi (Università di Trento)
+Giovanni Andrea Prodi (Università degli Studi di Trento)

-Pasqualina Sarro (TU Delft - Electronic Components, Technology and Materials)
+Pasqualina M. Sarro (TU Delft - Electronic Components, Technology and Materials)

-Michele Bonaldi (Institute of Materials for Electronics and Magnetism, Nanoscience-Trento-FBK Division)
+Michele Bonaldi (Institute of Materials for Electronics and Magnetism - Nanoscience-Trento-FBK Division)

 Research Group